laboyd001/documentation/payments/payments_apex_api.md

 * __pm__ reference to bt_stripe.P360_API_v1.PM object for associating Transaction to Payment Method.
 Required.
 * __amount__ Decimal number representing how much to charge (in dollars).
 The smallest accepted amount is 0.05.
 Required.
-* __dueDate__ Used by Payment360 app for auto-processing transactions on scheduled dates.
+* __dueDate__ Used by Blackthorn Payments for auto-processing transactions on scheduled dates.
 Optional.
 * __authOnly__ Boolean flag for creating authorize-only transactions.
 Default value is false.
 * __paymentGatewayId__ Id of the Payment Gateway associated with the Transaction.
 Required.
 * __record__ **bt_stripe__Transaction__c** record of the Payment Method.
 Available after calling the `register()` method.